-The Board of Directors has fixed the close of business on July 31, 1998 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and at any continuation or adjournment thereof.
-A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at the Company's principal executive offices.
+Only stockholders of record at the close of business on February 5, 1999 are entitled to notice of and to vote at the Special Meeting.
+The stock transfer books of the Company will remain open between the record date and the date of the Special Meeting.
+A list of stockholders entitled to vote at the Special Meeting will be available for inspection at the Company's principal executive offices.

-You are cordially invited to attend the Annual Meeting in person.
-Whether or not you plan to attend the Annual Meeting, please mark, sign, date and return the enclosed proxy card as soon as possible in the envelope enclosed for your convenience.
+You are cordially invited to attend the Special Meeting in person.
+Whether or not you plan to attend the Special Meeting, please mark, sign, date and return the enclosed proxy card as soon as possible in the envelope enclosed for your convenience.
 Should you receive more than one proxy because your shares are registered in different names and addresses, each proxy should be signed and returned to assure that all of your shares will be voted.
-You may revoke your proxy at any time prior to the Annual Meeting.
-If you attend the Annual Meeting and vote by ballot, your proxy will be revoked automatically and only your vote at the Annual Meeting will be counted.
+You may revoke your proxy at any time prior to the Special Meeting.
+If you attend the Special Meeting and vote by ballot, your proxy will be revoked automatically and only your vote at the Special Meeting will be counted.

 Please read the enclosed proxy material carefully.
-Your vote is important.
 The Company appreciates your cooperation in considering and acting on the matters presented.